You are here

-Every Multidisciplinary Studies degree is a little bit different from every other Multidisciplinary Studies degree.
+Every Multidisciplinary Studies degree is a little bit different from every other multidisciplinary studies degree.
 The function of your proposal is to determine what exactly is YOUR degree going to be like.
-Your proposal has 2 main parts: a statement of purpose and a list of courses.
+Your proposal has two main parts: a statement of purpose and a list of courses.
 These two parts are intended to work together, and should clearly fit together and inspire each other.

 Your rationale is a few paragraphs explaining why you are a multidisciplinary studies major, what you hope to learn in the process of taking the courses in your course list, and how you see the courses you are proposing taking being linked together and motivated.

 Once you have thought carefully through the issues, write a few paragraphs to explain your proposal.
 You may need to summarize, you’ll find you need to do that a lot in the future.
-Part of the point of the rationale, is to practice boiling your arguments down into brief main points.
+The rationale is to practice boiling your arguments down into brief main points.
 Feel free to edit your rationale several times until it says just exactly what you what it to say, as succinctly and eloquently as you can manage.